SantuDebnath/spring-boot-myBatis-h2/README.md

 MyBatis is light weight and fast compared to Hibernate/JPA.
 Here you dont need to learn HQL or JPQL.
 You can do anything with mysql.

 H2 : H2 is a relational database management system written in Java.
 It can be embedded in Java applications or run in the client-server mode

+HATEOAS : The Hypermedia Constraint (formerly known as HATEOAS) is a constraint that is used to provide direction to the user-agent.

+By including links in returned representations, the server can remove the burden from the user-agent of determining what actions can be taken based on the current application state and knowing who to interact with in-order to achieve that goal.

 # You can access H2 console from below ling with the given credentials..